Kickstarter School: Monday, 19 March 2012

 FREE ADMISSION!

+Bring your creative idea to life.
 Join us as we explore Kickstarter, the world's largest funding platform for creative projects.
 Kickstarter's own Stephanie Pereira leads off the evening with a presentation on how to bring your project to life.
 Learn how to structure a project, what kinds of rewards work best and other helpful tips and valuable stats.
 Next

 we'll take a more detailed look at the anatomy of a successful project.
 Nicole Hollway (Storycube Sukkah), James McAnally (The Luminary Center for the Arts) and Bryan Walsh (The Screwed Arts Collective) will share their experiences using the Kickstarter platform.
 The evening will end with a reception.